Tuesday, 29 May 2012

 He later became a successful businessman in Birmingham before entering local politics.

-He was elected to Parliament at the age of 49 and held various cabinet positions, including Minister of Health and Chancellor of the Exchequer, before becoming Prime Minister in 1937 at the age of 68, making him the second-oldest person to assume the office in the 20th century.
+He was elected to Parliament at the age of 49 and held various cabinet positions, including Minister of Health and Chancellor of the Exchequer, before becoming Prime Minister on May 28, 1937 at the age of 68, making him the second-oldest person to assume the office in the 20th century.
 He resigned as Prime Minister in May 1940 following the defeat of British forces in Norway.

 APPEARANCE Chamberlain was tall and thin, with a distinctive toothbrush mustache and neatly combed hair.
 His appearance was often perceived as austere, formal, and serious.